A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Error analysis of the FCCS rule

 On the other hand, if $r+d-\vert \bell^*\vert =1$, then, by \eqref{assume}, $\vert \bell^* \vert = r+d-1 \geq 2d+1$.
 Since also $\bell^* \geq \mathbf{1}$, it follows that at least one $\ell_j^*$ must be $\geq 3$.
 For this $j$, Remark \ref{rem:highernegative} (ii) can be applied.
 Thus \eqref{induction} has an estimate of $\mathcal{O}(k^{-d-1})$ (or better) and combining this with the standard $\mathcal{O}(k^{-1})$ estimate for \eqref{E4}, we again obtain $\mathcal{O}(k^{-d-2})$ overall for that summand as well.

 Thus overall \eqref{E0} has an $\mathcal{O}(k^{-(d+2)})$ estimate in the case of dimension $d+1$.
 This completes the induction argument. \end{proof}

-\begin{remark} The result in Theorem \ref{thm:main_expk} is important if one is interested in computing \eqref{highDoscIntegralEq} to high relative accuracy for large $k$.
-This is because in general the oscillatory integral \eqref{highDoscIntegralEq} decays with order $\mathcal{O}(k^{-d})$ as $k$ increases, and Theorem \ref{thm:main_expk} shows that the relative error in computing this with the FCCS rule still decays with increasing $k$. \end{remark}
+\begin{remark} The result in Theorem \ref{thm:main_expk} is important if one is interested in computing \eqref{highDoscIntegralEq} to high normalized accuracy (in the sense of \eqref{norm_err}) for large $k$.
+This is because in general the oscillatory integral \eqref{highDoscIntegralEq} decays with order $\mathcal{O}(k^{-d})$ as $k$ increases, and Theorem \ref{thm:main_expk} shows that the normalized error in computing this with the FCCS rule still decays with increasing $k$. \end{remark}

 We are now ready to complete the proofs of the main theorems - Theorem \ref{thm:main_grid} and \ref{thm:main_grid1}, stated in the Introduction.

 \emph{Proof of Theorems \ref{thm:main_grid}, \ref{thm:main_grid1}}.
 The proofs just require estimating the term $\displaystyle{\binom{r + d - 1}{d - 1} 2^{-(r-d)(p-1)}}$ which appears in the estimates in Theorems \ref{thm:main} and \ref{thm:main_expk}.